 “Fans and new readers alike will appreciate Boyle’s droll humor, eye for detail, and seemingly inexhaustible imagination.”

 “Boyle’s substantial collection is funny, disarming, and crushing, haunting and beautiful”

 “…A timely collection that explores the decline of nature and the takeover of technology….Boyle is a master mood-mixer, and this funny-scary-sad collection is filled with stories to be savored.”

 For more information, please email us.

 The Kenyon Review would like to thank the following organizations for their support of this community reading project:

-Public Library of Mount Vernon and Knox County, First-Knox National Bank, Ariel Corporation, Denham Sutcliffe Memorial Lecture Series, Ohio Arts Council, Kenyon College Library, Kenyon College Bookstore, Kenyon College Craft Center, and Paragraphs Bookstore.
+Ohio Arts Council, Knox County Foundation, Ariel Corporation, First-Knox National Bank, The Peoples Bank, Public Library of Mount Vernon and Knox County, Mount Vernon News, Denham Sutcliffe Memorial Lecture Series, Kenyon College English Department, Great Lakes Colleges Association, Kenyon College Bookstore, and Paragraphs Bookstore.